 5. Make and fly a kite

 Let’s go fly a kite!
 And let’s go make one first!
 Flying a kite is such a joyful activity!
 It is so simple and exhilarating.
-All you need is some large sheets of paper (preferably colourful), some string/twine and any decorations materials such as ribbons, glitter and pens.
+All you need is some large sheets of paper (preferably colorful), some string/twine, and any decorations materials such as ribbons, glitter, and pens.
 You can gather your main materials first and go out as a family to find the best sticks for your kite.
 And then make them and decorate them!
 And go fly that kite!

 8. Make flowers crowns